Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 <img src="https://i.imgur.com/SU7aeCz.png" width="400">
 </p>

 I precise well-chosen because there is no guarantee that for any  candidate function space, that distance will be minimized precisely when the two distributions are equal.
 Proposing G={1|(X<t), t real} we end up with the first distance based on the c.d.f. and we know that this is a relevant choice.
 We could also think about proposing G={exp(Xt), t real} that leads to the supremum of the difference between the moment generating function of our two distributions.
-When it exists, the moment generating function characterizes completely the distribution to which it is associated and hence this choice is also relevant for assessing the proximity between our two distributions.
+When it exists, the moment generating function characterizes completely the distribution to which it is associated and hence this choice is also relevant for assessing the proximity between two distributions.

 What is the link with kernels ?
-Positive semi-definite kernels enable to go from a feature space to an Hilbert space of function H.
+Kernels enable to go from a feature space to an Hilbert space of function H.

 <p align="center">
 <img src="https://i.imgur.com/0x9k2g1.png" width="700">